fransequeira20/Radio-SOMA-III-and-CASSUM-Projects/README.md

 <img src="Figures/Anglada_Plot.png" width="380" height="380">

-This plot uses the radio luminosity at 5 GHz and the bolometric luminosity to determine the nature of the source given the position of the data points in the plot.
+This plot uses radio luminosity at 5 GHz and the bolometric luminosity to determine the nature of the source given the position of the data points in the plot.

 <img src="Figures/Lbol_Menv_Tracks.png" width="380" height="380">